mcr222/pass_the_bomb/README.md

 Secondly, approaches to monetize the app:
 1. Add advertisements
+    Ferran: Ads degrade user experience, so lets try to avoid them.
+Also, I don't know if they make much sense providing that the goal of the app is to not look at your phone :)
 2. Add additional bombs with different behaviors that can spice up the game.
 As the bomb is shared among users, the price can be split up between players (which makes it insignificant for players, but allows us to make some profit)
+    Ferran: we can even sell different mini games.
+E.g. something like a race: you sum meters whenever you don't look at the phone.